Skilled Maritime Injury Lawyers For Injured Bering Sea Fishermen

 For the past 30 years, maritime injury lawyer James Beard has been representing the families of crewmen lost at sea in fishing vessel sinkings.
 He represents his clients with compassion and understands the pain and suffering of losing a spouse, parent, or child.

 Beard is recognized as one of the most experienced maritime lawyers in the Northwest in representing the families of crewmen who have died while working in the Bering Sea.
 His experience includes representing the families of crewmen lost in Alaska fishing boat accidents such as the sinkings of the Aleutian Enterprise, Arctic Rose, Pacesetter, Amber Dawn, Pacific Apollo, Galaxy, Alaska Ranger, Katmai and others.
-Beard and his partners at Trueb & Beard LLC, have recovered millions of dollars in maritime wrongful death damages for his clients located throughout the United States.
+Beard and his partners at Trueb Berne & Beard, LLP, have recovered millions of dollars in maritime wrongful death damages for his clients located throughout the United States.

 We Have Over 80 Years Of Combined Maritime Injury Law Experience